dakotaJang/husky-bug-npx-visual-studio/README.md

-The problem appears to be related to Visual Studio and `npx` command.
+The problem appears to be related to Visual Studio and `npm`/`npx` command.

 # Used Environment